Canon 6D Mark II versus Canon 5D Mark IV

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV emerges as the winner of the match-up (8 : 6 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV emerges as the winner of the match-up (8 : 5 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 6D Mark II or the 5D Mark IV handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.